entando/entando-docs/vuepress/README.md

 1. Search for `/next` and `/vX.(Y-1)` references in the new vX.Y docs.
 If common practices have been followed, all docs should be using relative references so this should result in no additional changes.
 1. Reset the /next Release Notes page to the usual placeholder content, if it was set up before creating the new version.
 1. Run `yarn docs:check-md` to check for broken links.
+1. Bump the target version of the `docs:syncNext` command in `package.json`
 1. Publish to the staging site and run the deadlink checker on it

 #### Activate the new version